This article was originally published on 11 November 2020 and updated to reflect the latest information.

 #2 There Are Designated Flights (And No Airfare Deals) For Air Travel Bubble

-Hold your horses before you booking the next cheapest flight to Hong Kong, to qualify under Air Travel Bubble (ATB), you must book the designated ATB flights.
+Hold your horses before booking the next cheapest flight to Hong Kong.
+Before being able to qualify under Air Travel Bubble (ATB), we would need to book designated ATB flights.

 #3 You Need To Abide By Hong Kong’s Safe Distancing Measures